HannaSyn/kottans-frontend/README.md

 ![Udacity-git_collab-screenshot](task_git_collaboration/Udacity-gitcollab-screenshot.png)

-And after that I practice with [LearnGitBranching](https://learngitbranching.js.org) It was very helpful to understand:
+And after that I had practice with [LearnGitBranching](https://learngitbranching.js.org) It was very helpful to understand:

 * How branches works
 * How to work with remote repos
 * How to work in team with Git
 * Git fetch command
-* Git pull and push commands

 ![LearnGitBranching-screenshot](task_git_collaboration/LearnGitBranching-screenshot_01.png)
 ![LearnGitBranching-screenshot](task_git_collaboration/LearnGitBranching-screenshot_02.png)